browserengineering/book/book/forms.md

 name=1&comment=2
 ```

-In other words, it's lot like the regular `GET` requests we've already
+In other words, it's a lot like the regular `GET` requests we've already
 seen, except that it has a body---you've already seen HTTP responses
 with bodies, but requests can have them too.
 Note the `Content-Length`
 header; it's mandatory for `POST` requests.
 The server responds to